 Pro Travel Tip: Trekking the Cinque Terre

 “My favorite way to explore the Cinque Terre is by walking the stunning Sentiero Azzuro coastal cliff path between the villages.
-You used to be able to walk between all five along the precipitous cliff path, but landslides mean you now have to go inland for the last two – Manarola and Riomaggiore [or first two, depending on where you start].
+You used to be able to walk between all five along the precipitous cliff path, but landslides mean you now have to go inland for the last two – Manarola and Riomaggiore [or the first two, depending on where you start].

-Given this, I’d suggest starting at the opposite end to the landslides, which is the village of Monterosso.
+Given this, I’d suggest starting at the opposite end of the landslides, which is the village of Monterosso.
 Then, if you get tired, you’ll have done the best most iconic parts of the walk and can skip the final sections.
 For adults with reasonable fitness, doing the whole lot in one day is perfectly feasible, but the good news is that the trains go between La Spezia and Levanto and stop at each of the five towns, so there’s public transport if the legs aren’t as willing as the mind!

 If I had to pick a favorite section, it would be between Vernazza and Corniglia.
 It’s quite long and there is a fair amount of climbing and descending, but you get fabulous views of the cliffs and coastline.
 If you want to just do this section, the gradients are probably easier in the Corniglia to Vernazza direction.” — Clare from Epic Road Rides